Utah family hit by car while trick-or-treating shares safety reminder ahead of Halloween

 UDOT reports in the last five years, pedestrian fatalities have gone up 25 percent.
 They also said October is the deadliest month for vehicle crashes because of low visibility earlier in the evening.

 “We need to do everything we can to make sure our kids our protected,” said UDOT spokesperson John Gleason.
-“Almost every Halloween trick or treaters are severely injured or killed as a result of being struck by vehicles.”
+“Almost every Halloween you see where trick or treaters are severely injured or killed as a result of being struck by vehicles.”

 Gleason wants parents to talk with their kids before they trick-or-treat.